All work

 Banking, but not boring

-Address verification, connected bank accounts, transfer limits, identity checks — these all had to exist, and they all had to feel native to a gaming-first product.
-I designed banking screens that stay clean, dark-themed and low-stress, so a 19-year-old verifying their ID doesn't feel like they've been teleported into a 1990s branch office.
+Address verification, connected bank accounts, transfer limits, identity checks.
+All of these had to exist because regulators require them, and all of them had to feel native to a gaming-first product.
+I designed the banking screens to stay clean, dark-themed and low-stress so that a 19-year-old verifying their ID does not feel like they have been teleported into a 1990s bank branch.

 Mana address verification step and a Manage bank accounts screen with external linking